What Would Happen If The Earth Stopped Spinning

 While a sudden stop to Earth's rotation remains firmly in the realm of theoretical physics, scientists are constantly refining their models of the Earth's interior and the processes that drive its magnetic field and rotation.
 Studies on the Earth's wobble (slight variations in its axis of rotation) provide insights into the interactions between the mantle and the core.

 Recent research suggests that changes in the Earth's rotation rate can influence the frequency of earthquakes and volcanic eruptions.
-While these changes are minor and occur over long periods, they highlight the interconnectedness of Earth's various systems.
+Plus, while these changes are minor and occur over long periods, they highlight the interconnectedness of Earth's various systems.
 Scientists are also using sophisticated computer simulations to model the effects of extreme events, such as large asteroid impacts, on the Earth's rotation and magnetic field.
 These simulations help us understand the potential consequences of catastrophic events and provide valuable insights into the dynamics of our planet.

 Professional insights suggest that even a gradual slowing of Earth's rotation, while less dramatic than a sudden stop, could have significant long-term consequences for climate, sea level, and the distribution of landmasses.
 Monitoring Earth's rotation and understanding the factors that influence it are crucial for predicting future changes and mitigating potential risks.